phil294/AHK_X11/README.md

 ## Contributing

 If you feel like it, you are welcome to contribute.
 This program has a very modular structure due to its nature which should make it easier to add features.
 Most work pending is just implementing commands, as almost everything more complicated is now bootstrapped.
 Simply adhere to the 2004 spec chm linked above.
+There's documentation blocks all across the source.

 Commands behave mostly autonomous.
 See for example `src/cmd/file/file-copy.cr`: All that is needed for most commands is `min_args`, `max_args`, the `run` implementation and the correct class name: The last part of the class name (here `FileCopy`) is automatically inferred to be the actual command name in scripts.
 Regarding `run`: Anything can happen here, but several commands will access the `thread` or `thread.runner`, mostly for `get_var` and `set_var`.

 GUI: A bit more complex than the other missing commands.
 Some wiring is still missing (variables, positioning, multi window etc.).
 Once that is done, all known controls need to be translated into GTK.
 For that, both the [GTK Docs for C](https://docs.gtk.org/gtk3) and `lib/gobject/src/gtk/gobject-cache-gtk.cr` will be helpful.
-Please note that all GUI logic needs to happen on the GUI thread because anything else can result in undefined behavior.
-That's why all GUI commands need to somehow pass through `Gui.act` which calls the usual `idle_add`.

 A more general overview:
 - `src/build` does the parsing etc. and is mostly complete
 - `src/run/runner` and `src/run/thread` are worth looking into, this is the heart of the application and where global and thread state is stored
 - `src/cmd` contains all commands exposed to the user.

+There's also several `TODO:`s scattered around all source files mostly around technical problems that need some revisiting.

+While Crystal brings its own hidden `::Thread` class, any reference to `Thread` in the source refers to `Run::Thread` which actually are no real threads (see `Run::Thread` docs).

+## Issues

+For bugs and feature requests, please open up an issue.
+I am also available on the AHK Discord server or the [forum](https://www.autohotkey.com/boards/viewtopic.php?f=81&t=106640).

 ## License